SamGree/Battleships/README.md

 > ![Tux, the Linux mascot](/readme.images/pep8.png)

 ## Credits
- - This video help me to understand basic python <https://www.youtube.com/watch?v=XKHEtdqhLK8>
+ - This video help me to understand basic of python <https://www.youtube.com/watch?v=XKHEtdqhLK8>
- - The main structure of this game coming from code institute including the codes.<https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/>
+ - The main structure of this game coming from code institute including the codes but I have change or add some of the codes you will find comment next to the code.<https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/>